mksaraf/kubernetes-lab-tutorial/content/monitoring.md

     NAME             TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)         AGE
     metrics-server   ClusterIP   10.32.0.19    <none>        443/TCP         2h

+The Metric Server can be used to enable the pods autoscaling feature.

 ## Autoscaling
 Applications running in pods can be scaled out manually by increasing the replicas field of the Replica Set, Deploy, or Stateful Set.
 However, kubernetes can monitor the pods and scale them up automatically as soon as it detects an increase in the CPU usage or some other metric.
 To achieve this, we need the Metric Server running on our cluster.

 The pods autoscaling process can be split into three steps: